wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.2.0 (June 22, 2015) =
+* **Support for WooCommerce**.
+We're very proud to announce that Nelio A/B Testing is now compatible with WooCommerce.
+In particular, you can **test alternative names, featured images, and descriptions for your products**.
+Moreover, we included a **new conversion action: monitor when purchases are completed and make sure that a certain product has been purchased!**
+* **Results Page Redesigned**.
+We've completely redesigned our results page.
+Now, the results page is organized into three different sections: (a) _General_ information about your experiment and its progress, (b) details about your _Alternatives_, with all the relevant actions available (preview, edit, apply...), and (c) a list of _Conversion Actions_ beautifully presented.
+* **More Visual**.
+We've added new icons in the Creation/Edition user interface.
+From now on, conversion actions are easier to identify and insert.
+* **Conversion Action Sorting**.
+You can now sort your conversion actions easily just by drag-and-dropping them.

 = 4.1.5 (June 10, 2015) =
 * Bug Fix: Facebook Likes work properly.
 * Improvement: Facebook Like dialog now shows all the information (no